How would you treat the uninvited guest?

 Situations can be complicated or frustrating that all depends on you.

-We often barbecue on summer evenings and on certain occasions we prefer to just hang out as a family by the barbecue spot for a while before actually starting the barbecue.
+We often barbecue on summer evenings, and on certain occasions we prefer to just hang out as a family by the barbecue.

 We talk about old times and other plans.
 It always feels good to be able to connect after a long day.

 Our neighbors are friendly and always there to help out but there is one specific family they live in the surrounding area.

 Often they would make any excuse to come to visit once they see our barbecue grid all lit up.

 One evening we planned a barbecue for the three of us, and half an hour later the husband stopped by of that family.

 Fifteen minutes later the wife came by, and that was the end of our family barbecue.

 I was not pleased about it; they turned up unannounced and ruined our evening, which is how I felt about the situation.